mathebuddy/mathebuddy-compiler/mbl.md

   ```
   Some **bold** text.
 Some *italic* text.
-  The word [sky]@color1 is written not in primary color.
+  The word [sky]@color1 is written in primary color.
   [Some text written in the secondary color.]@color2.
   You can also write [bold text]@bold and [italic text]@italic similar to color notation.
   ```